j-buss/AutomateTheBoringStuffTutorial/chapter07/README.md

 Q:7.
 The findall() method returns a list of strings or a list of tuples of strings.
 What makes it return one or the other?

-Q:
+##### If there are groups in the regular expression then it will return lists of tuples of strings; else it will return simply a list of strings

-8. What does the | character signify in regular expressions?
+Q:8.
+What does the | character signify in regular expressions?

-Q:
+##### It signifies the OR command.
+Essentially it will return the expression before or after the pipe.
+It will only return the first occurrence.

-9. What two things does the ? character signify in regular expressions?
+Q:9.
+What two things does the ? character signify in regular expressions?

-Q:

-10. What is the difference between the + and * characters in regular expressions?
+Q:10.
+What is the difference between the + and * characters in regular expressions?

-Q:

-11. What is the difference between {3} and {3,5} in regular expressions?
+Q:11.
+What is the difference between {3} and {3,5} in regular expressions?

-Q:

-12. What do the \d, \w, and \s shorthand character classes signify in regular expressions?
+Q:12.
+What do the \d, \w, and \s shorthand character classes signify in regular expressions?

-Q:

-13. What do the \D, \W, and \S shorthand character classes signify in regular expressions?
+Q:13.
+What do the \D, \W, and \S shorthand character classes signify in regular expressions?

-Q:

-14. How do you make a regular expression case-insensitive?
+Q:14.
+How do you make a regular expression case-insensitive?

-Q:

-15. What does the . character normally match?
+Q:15.
+What does the . character normally match?
 What does it match if re.DOTALL is passed as the second argument to re.compile()?

-Q:

-16. What is the difference between these two: .* and .*?
+Q:16.
+What is the difference between these two: .* and .*?

-Q:

-17. What is the character class syntax to match all numbers and lowercase letters?
+Q:17.
+What is the character class syntax to match all numbers and lowercase letters?

-Q:

-18. If numRegex = re.compile(r'\d+'), what will numRegex.sub('X', '12 drummers, 11 pipers, five rings, 3 hens') return?
+Q:18.
+If numRegex = re.compile(r'\d+'), what will numRegex.sub('X', '12 drummers, 11 pipers, five rings, 3 hens') return?

-Q:

-19. What does passing re.VERBOSE as the second argument to re.compile() allow you to do?
+Q:19.
+What does passing re.VERBOSE as the second argument to re.compile() allow you to do?

-Q:

-20. How would you write a regex that matches a number with commas for every three digits?
+Q:20.
+How would you write a regex that matches a number with commas for every three digits?
 It must match the following:

 '42'